OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

   }
 }
 ```
+> Note: The above represents a JSON Objet (JavaScript Object Notation).
+This is far from being the only format a parser can produce.
+A given parser
+> is tied to a language.
+There are parsers for JSON (for JavaScript), for Java, for C, for Python, etc. If you want to work in `Language A`, then you
+> need a parser for `Language A`.

 #### Data validation
 To make sure the data we want to parse are valid, based on the NMEA spec, we need to
 - Does the string begin with `$`?